• Skip to primary navigation

 An increase in real GDP indicates the economy is growing and producing more output.
 Conversely, a decline means the economy is contracting, producing less output.

 Changes in real GDP have far-reaching impacts.
-For example, it affects the unemployment rate and the inflation rate.
-For example, an increase in real GDP decreases the unemployment rate as more jobs become available.
-And it also results in increased upward pressure on the price level, driven by increased demand.
+For example, they affect the unemployment rate and the inflation rate.
+An increase in real GDP decreases the unemployment rate as more jobs become available.
+It also results in increased upward pressure on the price level, driven by increased demand.
 Conversely, the opposite effect applies when real GDP falls.

 So how does aggregate demand relate to business confidence?